Create a Model

 Method 2: Use the Repository (Classic)

-In this section the classic way of creating a Model in Dragon1 is shown.
+This section shows the classic way of creating a Model in Dragon1.
 For this tutorial, the Dragon1 Fantasy Model is being used

 Dragon1 Fantasy Model